MidKnightMadness/FTC-Software-Training-2023-2024/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 # Structure
 The training is split into 2 parts:
-* Lessons: Explains how the concept works.
-Gives base understanding
+* Lessons: Explains the concept and gives an example.
+Provides base understanding
 * Challenges (In Progress): Gives challenges of concepts using what the students learn from the lessons